 Reactor 1 - HPAR reactor (steel column): HPAR reactor (combustion column).
 This must be changed each season.
-Remove the column from the left side of the CN analyzer (Figure 2, 5a), pull out the old wool from bottom and use the larger plunger tool (Figure 4) to push out the old oxidation catalyst (this will take some effort!).
-Place guartz wool (use guartz wool in the hood because the fibers are an irritant to lungs) at the bottom of the column and gently pack down with the smaller plunger tool (Figure 4) (try to keep the long quartz wool fibers together when packing; i.e., don't use small broken pieces of quartz wool but instead long, intact pieces) to at least 50 mm (Figure 6).
-Fill with oxidation catalyst (60 g, ThermoFisher product # 338-400-60) by opening the serum vial containing the oxidation catalyst (Figure 5b), putting in a beaker and using a spatula to evenly distribute the two types of catalyst into the column (Figure 5c).
+Remove the autosampler by manually undoing the fixing nut (unscrew the autosampler where it attached to the analyzer).
+Remove the column from the left side of the CN analyzer (Figure 2, 5a).
+To do this, hold the coupling union under the reactor into which the steel column is inserted and turn the steel column counter clockwise while pulling up.
+Pull out the old wool from bottom and use the larger plunger tool (Figure 4) to push out the old oxidation catalyst (this will take some effort!).
+Place quartz wool (use quartz wool in the hood because the fibers are an irritant to lungs) at the bottom of the column and gently pack down with the smaller plunger tool (Figure 4) (try to keep the long quartz wool fibers together when packing; i.e., don't use small broken pieces of quartz wool but instead long, intact pieces) to at least 50 mm (Figure 6).
+Fill with oxidation catalyst (60 g, CE Elantech, part # 338-400-60) by opening the serum vial containing the oxidation catalyst (Figure 5b), putting in a beaker and using a spatula to evenly distribute the two types of catalyst into the column (Figure 5c).
 The catalyst comes in 60 ml serum vials with a pre-measured amount to fill the column to the correct height.
-Place quartz wool in the top of the column above the catalyst and gently pack down with plunger tool.
+Place quartz wool in the top of the column above the catalyst and gently pack down with plunger tool (see note next paragraph).
 Put enough quartz wool so that when inserted, the crucible sits even with the top of the column (this will be more than the 10mm specified in Figure 6).
 Insert the packed column into the instrument from the top of the instrument.
-Grasp the bottom of the column and gently push into the reactor bottom.
-While still holding onto the column, place the O-ring onto the top of the tube.
-Seat the auto sampler onto the O-ring and screw down hand-tight.
+Grasp the bottom of the column and gently push into the coupling union while turning clockwise.
+While still holding onto the column, place the Oring onto the top of the tube.
+Seat the auto sampler onto the O-ring and screw the fixing nut down hand-tight.
 Note: The combustion tube catalysts have a limited sample life.
 When CCV's start to approach the lower limits of acceptable range, or the tube is full, a new tube must be prepared.